P-p-H-d/mlib/README.md

 If the destructor of a mutex is also a no-op on your system, this guarantee is extended to all containers (including the thread safe containers too).

-In order to use such feature, you need to:
+In order to use the local context feature, you need to:

 * define globally `M_USE_CONTEXT` with your type.
 * define globally an override of the memory functions `M_MEMORY_ALLOC`, `M_MEMORY_DEL`, `M_MEMORY_REALLOC` and `M_MEMORY_FREE` to use your context.

-Example
+Example:

 ```C
 // Define a memory context type